-This spectacular snow monster (spotted near here last month) looks like I feel when I don’t set good boundaries.
-Long story short, I turn into a massive lump of frigid crankiness.
+I spotted this spectacular snow monster in a neighborhood near ours.
+It looks like I feel when I don’t set good boundaries.
+I turn into a massive lump of frigid crankiness.

-I’ve got lots of company.
-Boundaries are tricky territory for most people, and even more so for those of us who are built sensitive.
+I’ve got good company in this struggle.
+Boundaries are tricky territory for most people, and even more so for those of us who are highly sensitive, because—

 Example: You like to get to the movies in plenty of time to get in your seat before the previews start.
 But your partner is never ready to go when you want to leave.
 This has happened so many times that you start getting tense well before it’s time to leave, anticipating more frustration.

-You notice a critical or judging attitude towards someone:
+2—You notice a critical or judging attitude towards someone

-Example: I’m working on a project with someone who doesn’t reliably respond to my emails, preventing me from taking necessary next steps.
-I notice my frustration is coloring my entire attitude towards this person.
+Example: You are working on a project with someone who doesn’t reliably respond to your emails, preventing you from taking necessary next steps.
+You notice your frustration is beginning to color your overall attitude towards this person.

-Now take a moment to consider: is there a person or situation in your life who provokes snow monster symptoms in you?
-If so, you’ve identified a shaky boundary.
-Let’s pretend you are stressed at work because your boss Dave has a temper.
-When he gets angry, he stands a foot away from you, raises his voice to a high volume, and jabs his finger towards your nose.
+Imagine you are stressed at work because of your colleague, Dave.
+When Dave gets angry, he stands a foot away from you, raises his voice to a high volume, and jabs his finger towards your nose.
 This sends you into overarousal.
-(If you are an HSP with a boss like Dave, you should probably be out looking for another job…but we’ll put that aside for the moment.)
+(If you are an HSP with colleagues like Dave, you might consider finding a different job.
+But let’s put that aside for the moment.)

 Phew.
 If you’ve ever done this, you know that it feels better than passively enduring treatment that you find intolerable.
 But—did it work?

 In fact, your weak boundary effort will make me less likely to cooperate, because I will experience it as a demand.
 People hate demands.
-Demands make my inner three-year-old pop out like a miniature snow monster.
-She sticks her tongue out and yells, “You are not the boss of me!”
+Demands make my inner three-year-old pop out like a jack-in-the-box.
+She sticks out her snow monster tongue and yells, “You are not the boss of me!”

 To set a clean boundary, avoid telling other people what to do.
 You can certainly let them know what you wish they would do.
 But then, you must take the essential next step: tell them what you will do, depending on what they do.
-That means your boundary is based on things YOU have control over.

-You have to act more like Visa.
+Now you’ve based your boundary on something you can control: your own actions.
+Simply do what Visa does.
 If I pay my card balance late, Visa doesn’t get mad.
-They just get even—to the tune of $45 for a late fee.
+They simply charge me a $45 late fee.
 That’s a clean boundary.

-The only thing you can control is your own words and actions.
-Take your imaginary boss, Dave.
-You have no control over Dave’s yelling, but you do have control over your words and and your body.
-The next time Dave yells, you can say, “Dave, I’d like to hear what you have to say, and I’ll be happy to hear it when you can talk to me in the volume I’m using right now.
-In the meantime I’m going back to my office.”
-[Or to the bathroom.
+Take your imaginary colleague, Dave.
+You have no control over Dave’s yelling, but you do have control over your words and your actions.
+The next time Dave yells, you might say, “Dave, I’d like to hear what you have to say.
+I’ll be happy to hear it when you can talk to me in the volume I’m using right now.
+In the meantime, I’m going back to my office.”
+(Or to the bathroom.
 Or onto the roof.
-Anywhere but where Dave is.]
+Anywhere but where Dave is.)

 You can’t control other people…but you may be able to influence them

-This kind of needs-based conversation can only happen if my partner–the boundary setter—is feeling friendly towards me, or at least mutually respectful.
-To pull that off, my partner needs to have a “Plan B” in place, in the form of a Visa-style boundary that will meet his needs even if I don’t cooperate.
+This kind of needs-based conversation can only happen if my partner–the boundary setter—is feeling friendly towards me, or at least respectful.
+To pull that off, he will need to have a “Plan B” in place, in the form of a Visa-style boundary that will meet his needs even if I don’t cooperate.

-If he has no “Plan B” in place, and I don’t respond like he’d like me to his wishes, he’ll inevitably end up feeling angry, resentful, or critical.
+If he has no such “Plan B” in place, and I don’t respond like he’d like me to his wishes, he’ll inevitably end up feeling angry, resentful, or critical.
 His energy will take on the quality of a demand.
-Unless I’m feeling particularly resourced and angelic at that moment, my three-year old will react, and we’ll be off to the races instead of the movies.
+Unless I’m feeling particularly resourced and angelic at that moment, my three-year old will react.
+Then we’ll be off to the races instead of the movies.